Moosa Zameer: Career

 Zameer was one of the founders of the now defunct People's Alliance (PA) in 2008, which he served as Vice President and represented in events, etc. He joined the Progressive Party of Maldives (PPM) in 2011 which he served as Vice President for and was instrumental in the party's operations.
 He was an MP of Kinbidhoo in the 17th People's Majlis from 2009 - 2014.
 He was a member of various committees and was the Minister of Tourism during the tenure of President Yameen from 28 October 2015 - 17 November 2018.

+In November 2023, President Mohamed Muizzu appointed Zameer as the Minister of Foreign Affairs.
+In September 2024, President Muizzu shuffled the cabinet and subsequently appointed Zameer as the Minister of Finance and Planning.
+In April 2026, President Muizzu reappointed Zameer as the Minister of Finance and Enterprises.
+In June 2026, Zameer resigned citing health reasons.